 - engagement in scholarly training, research, and activity beyond those done by the typical Hampden-Sydney student

-- eligibility for the The Harrison Scholarship, an "in course" scholarship for exemplary students who have excelled while at the College.
+- eligibility for the the Harrison Scholarship, a scholarship for exemplary students who have excelled while at the College.
 Candidates are identified after their freshman year at Hampden-Sydney, based on their grades.
 Harrison Scholars are entitled to the same benefits, and bound by the same requirements, as other Honors Scholars.
-The scholarship stipend is $20,000 and takes the place of the student's original academic scholarship.
+The merit scholarship is $5,000 a year for the junior and senior years, added to existing scholarship aid.